department-of-veterans-affairs/vets-design-system-documentation/src/_content-style-guide/neutral-and-inclusive-language.md

 Examples:

--	In buttons, use “Select Submit” instead of “Tap the Submit button”
+-	In buttons, use “Select **Submit**” instead of “Tap the **Submit** button”
--	In links and navigation, use “Select My VA” instead of “Click on My VA”
+-	In links and navigation, use “Select **My VA**” instead of “Click on **My VA**”
 -	In phone extensions, use “Select 1” instead of “Press 1”

 ### We avoid directional language

-Content won’t always be in the same place on a screen for all users, so we avoid directional language in instructions.
+Content won’t always be in the same place on a screen for all people, so we avoid directional language in instructions.
 For example, different screen sizes on mobile devices, different assistive devices, and different text size settings can all affect the placement of content.

 <div class="do-dont">
 <div class="do-dont__do">